vadimtimakin/white2black-GAN/README.md

 Other
 -----------------------------------
 All other comments and explanations are contained in the laptop itself.
 There is an illustration of the final results at the end of the notebook.
+You can also find two cells before the learning cycle cell that will help you convert your own image (preferably JPG).